-Check your blood sugar regularly throughout the prep process, including bedtime & morning of your procedure.
-If your blood sugar is less than 60, you may take a glucose tablet and/or call your health care provider for further instructions.
+Check your blood sugar regularly throughout the prep process, including bedtime AND the morning of your procedure.
+If your blood sugar is less than 60, you may take a glucose tablet and/or call your health care provider who prescribes your diabetes medication for further instructions.